 - Butter and coconut oil (healthy fat sources – use grass fed butter for the healthiest cookie)

-- Gelatin – this is the magic ingredient that adds back in the chewy texture!
-Use a grass fed variety for the healthiest cookie.
+- Collagen – this is the magic ingredient that adds back in the chewy texture!
+It adds no flavor and gives these a cookie-dough like texture.

 - Sugar free chocolate chips, or use a combo of sugar free chocolate chips and 90% dark chocolate for the best flavor.
 Using all 90% dark chocolate will add 1 gram of carbs per cookie.